-Administrative Area: Midlands Louth Meath CHO Primary Risk Category: Risk to Pregnant employees Location: Drogheda Services for Older People Secondary Risk Category: harm/injury Section /Ward / Dept: The Village Residenece Tertiary Risk Category: Risk to Pregnant employees Date of Assessment: The Village Residence Name of Risk Owner :SEAMUS MC CAUL Source of Risk: Environmental risks Signature of Risk Owner: Unique ID No: RA 22
+Administrative Area: Midlands Louth Meath CHO Primary Risk Category: Risk to Pregnant employees Location: Drogheda Services for Older People Secondary Risk Category: harm/injury Section /Ward / Dept: St Mary's Hospital Tertiary Risk Category: Date of Assessment: July 2018 Name of Risk Owner (BLOCKS) Seamus McCaul Source of Risk: Environmental risks Signature of Risk Owner: Unique ID No: 015

 HAZARD & RISK DESCRIPTION IMPACTS/VUNERABILITIES EXISTING CONTROL MEASURES ADDITIONAL CONTROLS REQUIRED PERSON RESPONSIBLE FOR ACTION DUE DATE A pregnant employee is at risk of being kicked/hit/punched by Residents when providing care.
 Vulnerable to kicks, back strain, lower back pain.
 Unborn baby is also at risk if the mother is injured.
-All residents have low beds/ profiling beds which can be easily adjustable to ease the work and prevent over- stretching Pregnant employee herself Review: J SEPT 2024 Staff are also at risk of back strain due to stretching over Residents The Pregnant employee is also responsible for her unborn baby Undertake TILEO, assess task, Individual factors at times, the load, the environment and other factors present at the time if involved in manual handling.
+All residents have low beds/ profiling beds which can be easily adjustable to ease the work and prevent over- stretching Pregnant employee herself Review: January 2019 Staff are also at risk of back strain due to stretching over Residents The Pregnant employee is also responsible for her unborn baby Undertake TILEO, assess task, Individual factors at times, the load, the environment and other factors present at the time if involved in manual handling.
 Care staff members and should be aware of the possible risks • Think before you lift Before you start the task you should assess the load.
 Establish how heavy it is and how you will handle it.
-Do you need any equipment and where will you put the load? • Keep the load close to your waist Keep the load's centre of gravity close to your own centre of gravity when it is safe to do so as this will Clinical nurse manager keep you more stable when handling loads and will reduce the physical effort required. • Stand in a stable position Stand in a comfortable
+Do you need any equipment and where will you put the load? • Keep the load close to your waist Keep the load's centre of gravity close to your own centre of gravity Clinical nurse manager when it is safe to do so as this will keep you more stable when handling loads and will reduce the physical effort required. • Stand in a stable position Stand in a comfortable

-position with your feet a hip-width

 apart and one leg slightly forward to

 keep your balance (Your feet and the

 whole area between them forms your

-base of support). • Make sure you have
+base of support).

 a good, secure hold on the load.
 Keep

 the load as close to your body as

 possible.
 Grip the load firmly with the

 palms of your hands (this is known as

-a palmar grip). • At the start of the lift,
+a palmar grip). ● At the start of the lift,

 use moderate flexion (slight bending)

 of your back, hips and knees. • Don't

 flex/bend your spine any further as you

 lift.
 Push up slowly and smoothly

 using your legs.
 Keep your spine in its

-natural S shaped curve. • Avoid
+natural S shaped curve. ● Avoid

 twisting your trunk or leaning

 sideways, especially while your back

 is bent.
 Avoid twisting - use your feet

 to change direction.
 Look ahead and

 keep your shoulders level and facing in

 the same direction as your hips.
 If you

 have to change direction, move your

 feet not your body

 Keep your head up while handling.

 Look ahead in the direction you are

-going and not down at the load. •
+going and not down at the load. ●

 Move smoothly.
 Lift and handle the

 load slowly and smoothly, without

 jerking. • Don't lift more than you can

 easily manage.
 If in doubt, seek help or

 assistance. • Put the load down, then

 adjust it if necessary.
 Place the load

 down first and then slide the load into

 the position you need.

-the position you need.

-Employees who present as

-pregnant to their line managers